Harald VI: History

 The Gotland Regiment is the only regiment in the Swedish Armed Forces to maintain a live animal mascot.
 The tradition of using Gute rams began in 1979 with Harald I, who was later promoted to second lieutenant after serving in ceremonies including the royal guard at Stockholm Palace.
 Since then, successive rams named Harald have represented the regiment, serving as living symbols of Gotland’s cultural heritage and sheep-farming traditions.

 Following the sudden death of Harald V in September 2019, Harald VI was recruited as the next mascot at the age of two.
 He made his official debut in January 2020 at the ceremony marking the transfer of the Gotland Battlegroup's command from the Skaraborg Regiment to the Gotland Regiment.

-Harald VI typically takes part in several regimental events each year, including parades, transfer ceremonies, and public celebrations.
-Before such occasions his owner, Amér, is informed of the schedule and duration of the assignment.
-For official duties he wears a specially made uniform in the M90 camouflage pattern.
+Harald VI took part in several regimental events each year, including parades, transfer ceremonies, and public celebrations.
+Before such occasions his owner, Amér, would be informed of the schedule and duration of the assignment.
+For official duties he wore a specially made uniform in the M90 camouflage pattern.

+On 5 February 2026, Harald VI retired as regimental mascot and was succeeded by Harald VII.